 Instead of just seeing the bigger house, consider the possibility of a bigger investment account balance or retiring a few years earlier, too.
 Suddenly, you may have a change of heart about the house you’re about to buy!

-- Start looking at property well below your budget, not right at it
+- Start looking at property well below your budget, not at the top limit

 Too often we tend to start looking at homes at the top of our budget.
 Then we see another option costing just a little bit more and our attention is turned to it instead.
 Next thing you know the budget it shot.